vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
-- 2.7.0 beta 6:
+- 2.7.0:
+  - Feature: FULLY SUPPORT ESP32 with CPU pinning for improved performance.
+    - Unfortuately there is no mqtt-server broker library available for ESP32.
+(MQTT_ENABLE must not be 2 or disabled on ESP32)
+    - Display function is pinned to secondary cpu to further improve performance.
+No more tearing on screen refresh.
+  - [ZACwire-Library](https://github.com/lebuni/ZACwire-Library) upgrade to stable release v1.3.0 which supports ESP32 and pinning to secondary cpu.
+Thanks Adrian!
-  - "Full Control" hardware setup is fully supported!
+  - Feature: "FULL CONTROL" hardware modification is fully supported (in addition to the previous "PidOnly" and "standard" modification)!
+    - FullControl have all(!) functionality directly controlled by the esp (eg. without the need to manually switch any buttons).
+    - Instead of having the hardware-switches control brew/hotwater/steaming and have the esp just "cut" the wire, the FullControl modification detects button presses directly and translates them to any custom functionality (using ControlActions, MultiToggle and optionally GpioActions).
+This allows maximum flexibility.
+  - Feature: The "MultiToggle" feature triggers any ControlAction based on multiple simultaneous hardware-button states (eg. if hotwater+steaming button is pressed then start the action cleaning).
+    - This allows to use a total of six ControlActions just by using the three rancilio's hardware-switches and reduces the need for external control (mqtt, blynk, resistor-circuit, ..).
+    - New UserConfig variables: MULTI_TOGGLE_?_ACTION and MULTI_TOGGLE_?_GPIOS.
+  - Feature: GpioAction: If actions are activated, specific GPIOs can be triggered also.
+This can be used eg. to light up LEDs in Rancilio's [custom modified hardware-switches](https://voir.pt/2017/12/30/rancilio-silvia-bezugsschalter-als-softwareschalter-umruesten/).
+    - userConfig.h: ENABLE_GPIO_ACTION / pinBrewAction / pinHotwaterAction / pinSteamingAction
+    - CLEANING action will turn on the brew/hotwater/steaming gpios to make this state easily visible even when no display is used.
+    - During PowerOn GpioActions and HardwareLed are enabled for a couple of seconds.
-  - Feature: Added new state "Sleeping", which shutdowns heater (and more stuff to come) either after a period on user inactivity (default 120min) or by user request using the new ControlAction "SLEEPING".
+  - Feature: Added new state "SLEEPING", which shutdowns heater and turns display off either after a period on user inactivity (default 120min) or by user request using the new ControlAction "SLEEPING".
 Any user activity  (controlActions, Hardware-Buttons, MQTT Actions, brew Detection,..) will wake up the maschine.
-    - Display will go off during sleep.
-    - New setting: userConfig HEATER_INACTIVITY_TIMER (0 to disable)
+    - New userConfig setting: userConfig HEATER_INACTIVITY_TIMER (0 to disable)
-  - Feature: (!OnlyPid|Full Control) Simple CLEANING Mode which shutdowns heater and sets pre-infusion pause to 0seconds for as long as mode is active.
-Use cleaning ControlAction or activate steaming to restore normal operation.
+  - Feature: (!OnlyPid|Full Control) Added a CLEANING mode which sets pre-infusion pause to 0seconds and disables auto-tuning for as long as mode is active.
+Use "CLEANING" ControlAction or activate steaming to restore normal operation.
-  - Feature: (Full Control) Added support to trigger any ControlAction based on multiple simultaneous hardware-button states (eg. if hotwater+steaming button is pressed then start the action cleaning).
-  - ZACWire upgrade to stable release v1.3.0.
-(Thanks Adrian)
+  - Feature: You can now set INPUT/INPUT_PULLDOWN/INPUT_PULLUP in CONTROLS_CONFIG.
+  - Feature: (ENABLE_HARDWARE_LED=2) New settings ENABLE_HARDWARE_LED_RGB_ON/ENABLE_HARDWARE_LED_RGB_OFF to set specific colors.
+  - Breaking changes:
+    - CONTROLS_CONFIG format changes to support new INPUT/INPUT_PULLDOWN/INPUT_PULLUP settings.
   - CHANGE: (DISPLAY=1) HardwareLed is not turned on when screensaver is running and ENABLE_HARDWARE_LED_OFF_WHEN_SCREENSAVER=1 (even if brew_ready state is reached).
-  - Fix: (ESP32) ADC requires simple multisampling to reduce outliers.
+  - Fix: Setting setPointSteam via mqtt did not work but did overwrite aggoTv instead.
+You should update to this version when using mqtt.
   - Fix: No one-time heater flapping if maschine is waked up from sleep or pidOff.
-  - New images here and there.
-- 2.7.0 beta 5:
-  - (ESP32) Added two new [circuit-diagrams](https://github.com/medlor/bleeding-edge-ranciliopid/tree/master/circuit-diagrams) which show the complete wiring in "full-control" upgrade.
-  - ZACWire upgrade to v1.2.6b, which improves stability.
-(Thanks Adrian)
-  - Feature GpioAction: If actions are activated, specific GPIOs can be triggered also.
-This can be used eg. to light up LEDs in Rancilio's hardware-switches.
-    - userConfig.h: ENABLE_GPIO_ACTION / pinBrewAction / pinHotwaterAction / pinSteamingAction
-    - cleaning action is also supported by turning on the brew/hotwater/steaming gpios.
-  - During PowerOn GpioActions and HardwareLed are enabled for a couple of seconds.
   - Fix: HardwareLed is only turned on, when temperature > steam_ready_temp AND steaming action is active.
   - Fix: (DISPLAY=1) HardwareLed is not turned on when screensaver is running (even if brew_ready state is reached).
-- 2.7.0 beta 4:
+  - Fix: Minor fixes here and there.
+  - PubSubClient updated to version 2.8.
+  - Update userConfig.h.SAMPLE (Thanks Helge)
-  - Fix: ENABLE_HARDWARE_LED_RGB_ON/OFF now working (Thanks Helge!)
+  - Fix typos (Thanks urbantrout)
-  - minor stuff
-- 2.7.0 beta 3:
-  - Feature: (ENABLE_HARDWARE_LED=2) New settings ENABLE_HARDWARE_LED_RGB_ON/ENABLE_HARDWARE_LED_RGB_OFF to set specific colors.
-  - Fix: esp8266: Display is again working on first couple of seconds after power-on.
+  - (ESP32) Added two new [circuit-diagrams](https://github.com/medlor/bleeding-edge-ranciliopid/tree/master/circuit-diagrams) which show the complete wiring in "full-control" upgrade.
   - Added several 3d models to print:
     - display-case-with-buttons
     - dual-ssr-relay-case
     - pcb-case (eg. to be used for esp32 on a pcb)
-  - Added initial circuit-diagrams for esp32 (alpha) using easyEda.
-More to come.
-- 2.7.0 beta 2:
-  - Update userConfig.h.SAMPLE (Thanks Helge)
-  - Fix typos (Thanks urbantrout)
-- 2.7.0 beta 1:
-  - Attention: Until now the ESP32 code was only simulated and not running on real-world maschines.
-  - Feature: Support ESP32 with CPU pinning for improved performance.
-    - Unfortuately there is no mqtt-server broker library available for ESP32.
-(MQTT_ENABLE must not be 2 on ESP32)
-    - [ZACwire-Library](https://github.com/lebuni/ZACwire-Library) upgraded to v1.2.4b which supports ESP32 and pinning to secondary cpu.
-Thanks Adrian!
-    - Display function is pinned to secondary cpu to further improve performance.
-No more tearing on screen refresh.
-  - You can now set INPUT/INPUT_PULLDOWN/INPUT_PULLUP in CONTROLS_CONFIG.
-  - Fix: Setting setPointSteam via mqtt did not work but did overwrite aggoTv instead.
-You should update to this version when using mqtt.
-  - Fix: Minor fixes here and there.
+  - New images here and there.
-  - PubSubClient updated to version 2.8.
   - Quick documentation on how to setup ESP32 can be found in the [wiki](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/ESP32-Setup).
-  - Breaking changes:
-    - CONTROLS_CONFIG format changes to support new INPUT/INPUT_PULLDOWN/INPUT_PULLUP settings.
+  - Thanks to Tobias for his helpful blog posts at [https://voir.pt](https://voir.pt/2017/12/30/rancilio-silvia-bezugsschalter-als-softwareschalter-umruesten/)
 - 2.6.1:
   - Feature: Hardware-Led in addition to simple LEDs also support WS2812b LED (stripes) (MANY THANKS P1Rebo for the PR)
 - 2.6.0: